spotinst/help/src/docs/ocean/release-notes/README.md

 ## January 2025: Features and Enhancements

+*  **OCN-0057: January 08, 2025:** (**<font color="#FC01CC">AWS Kubernetes</font>**) You can now set temporary startup taints for nodes.
+For example, you can use a startup taint to deploy a specific pod to a node to perform a specific function before deploying other pods to the same node.
+[Learn more...](https://docs.spot.io/ocean/features/labels-and-taints?id=startup-taints)

+Previous months...

 <details style="background:#f2f2f2; padding:6px; margin:10px 0px 0px 0px">
    <summary markdown="span" style="color:#7632FE; font-weight:600">December, 2024 - click to view</summary>